Share feedback

 • Startup commands to run

 You declare these in a single spec.yaml file, point the CLI at the directory (or a ZIP, OCI artifact, or Git URL), and the sandbox applies and enforces them at runtime.
-Credentials stay on the host and go through a proxy instead of entering the VM, and outbound traffic is restricted to the domains the kit allows.
+Credentials stay on the host and go through a proxy instead of entering the VM, and outbound traffic is restricted to the domains permitted by the kit's network rules.

 A kit is either a mixin or an agent: